A lot articles tackle bug out bags and casually mention we should all add food to them. However, all of them fail to talk in depth about this aspect.

 41) Emergency Food Bars

-Get these and expect a shelf life of up to 5 years – possibly more.
+Expect a shelf life of 5 years – possibly more.

 42) Sugar Packets